nadiarizki/QA-Portofolio/README.md

 * Testing skill & bugs management
 * GIT Version Management
 * programming basic-fundamental (JavaScript)
+* API Testing (Postman)
+  * use environment to set variable
+  * use and postscript to validate response code, data and json schema
 * Web automation (WebDriverIO and Cucumber)
-  * page object model
+  * use page object model to store web element and function
-  * gherkin test case
+  * use gherkin format to write test case case
-  * background keyword
+  * use background keyword for precondition
-  * scenario outline
+  * use scenario outline to test dataset
-  * feature tag and scenario tag
+  * use feature tag and scenario tag to run specific scenario
-  * cucumber hooks
+  * use cucumber hooks to take screenshot
-  * parallel execution
+  * parallel execution on multiple browser
   * take screenshot
   * generate test report
 * API automation (Supertest, Mocha, Chai, Mochawsome)